sst/guide/_chapters/add-support-for-es6-javascript.md

       exclude: /node_modules/,
     }]
   },
-  // since we are going to create multiple APIs in this guide, and we are
+  // We are going to create multiple APIs in this guide, and we are
   // going to create a js file to for each, we need this output block
   output: {
     libraryTarget: 'commonjs',